Padmasambhava

-According to Lewis Doney, while his historical authenticity was questioned by earlier Tibetologists, it is now "cautiously accepted.”
-Padmasambhava himself was recorded as saying he was an historical person, and his footprints left in rocks are evidence.
+According to Lewis Doney, while his historical authenticity was questioned by earlier Tibetologists, it is now "cautiously accepted."
+Padmasambhava himself was recorded as saying he was a historical person, and marks in rocks believed to be his footprints are regarded as evidence.
 Padmasambhava later came to be viewed as a central figure in the transmission of Buddhism to Tibet.
 Starting from around the 12th century, hagiographies concerning Padmasambhava were written.
 These works expanded the profile and activities of Padmasambhava, now seen as taming all the Tibetan spirits and gods, and concealing various secret texts (terma) for future tertöns.
 Nyangral Nyima Özer (1124–1192) was the author of the Zangling-ma (Jeweled Rosary), the earliest biography of Padmasambhava.
 He has been called "one of the main architects of the Padmasambhava mythos – who first linked Padmasambhava to the Great Perfection in a high-profile manner."

 In modern Tibetan Buddhism, Padmasambhava is considered to be a Buddha that was foretold by Buddha Shakyamuni.
 According to traditional hagiographies, his students include the great female masters Yeshe Tsogyal and Mandarava.
 The contemporary Nyingma school considers Padmasambhava to be a founding figure.
 The Nyingma school also traditionally holds that its Dzogchen lineage has its origins in Garab Dorje through a lineage of transmission to Padmasambhava.

 In Tibetan Buddhism, the teachings of Padmasambava are said to include an oral lineage (kama), and a lineage of the hidden treasure texts (termas).
 Tibetan Buddhism holds that Padmasambhava's termas are discovered by fortunate beings and tertöns (treasure finders) when conditions are ripe for their reception.
 Padmasambhava is said to appear to tertöns in visionary encounters, and his form is visualized during guru yoga practice, particularly in the Nyingma school.
 Padmasambhava is widely venerated by Buddhists in Tibet, Nepal, Bhutan, the Himalayan states of India, and in countries around the world.